 Health Topics (February 1, 2011): Symptoms and treatments continue to dominate Internet users' health searches.
 Food safety, drug safety, and pregnancy information are among eight new topics explored in this report.

 Chronic Disease and the Internet (March 24, 2010): US adults living with chronic disease are significantly less likely than healthy adults to have access to the Internet (62% vs. 81%).
-However, this report reveals that once online, having a chronic disease increases the probability that an individual will take advantage of social media to share what they know and learn from their peers.
+However, this report reveals that once online, having a chronic disease increases the probability that an individual will take advantage of social media to share what they know and to learn from their peers.